2026 · 05 · 02 · Sat

 Why it matters

-Cross-functional teams can evaluate models together with shared context.
-It can speed up consensus on outputs for content, analysis, or support responses.
-Centralized collaboration helps with consistency compared to scattered individual chats.
-Leaders should plan access controls and guidelines for what gets shared in-room.
+Teams can evaluate models together with shared context.
+Plan access controls and guidelines for what gets shared in-room.

 Uber reports broad Claude Code adoption in engineering